dsc-courses/practice.dsc40a.com/problems/wi24-final-pt2/wi24-final-pt2-q03.md

 # BEGIN SUBPROB

-(4 points) What would be the value of k if you change up quark in the previous collision to top quark, but keep everything else the same (i.e. top-particle-blue quark)?
+What would be the value of k if you change up quark in the previous collision to top quark, but keep everything else the same (i.e. top-particle-blue quark)?